ably77/knative-istio-tutorial/README.md

 kubectl exec deploy/sleep -- curl -v -H "Host: hello.default.example.com" 10.35.242.59
 ```

 The output should look similar to below.
-Here you can see that the request was served by envoy `x-envoy-upstream-service-time: 2237`
+Here we can see that the request was served by envoy `x-envoy-upstream-service-time: 2237`
 ```
 % kubectl exec deploy/sleep -- curl -v -H "Host: hello.default.example.com" 10.35.242.59
 *   Trying 10.35.242.59:80...